-This problem has been studied from many points of view and for many classes of dynamical systems, among them, the interval exchange transformations were studied in \cite{MarmiMoussaYoccoz} and in \cite{BerkTrujillo}, while \cite{ForniFlows} studied the analogous problem for flows on compact surfaces.
-The main application of this paper is solving the cohomological equation to determine whether a skew product $T_f$ on $X\times \R$ given by
+This problem has been studied from many points of view and for many classes of dynamical systems.
+In particular, interval exchange transformations were studied in \cite{MarmiMoussaYoccoz} and \cite{BerkTrujillo}, while \cite{ForniFlows} studied the analogous problem for flows on compact surfaces.
+The main application of this paper is to use the cohomological equation to determine whether a skew product $T_f$ on $X\times \R$, given by